sambthompson/spd/Readme.txt

     Vandewettering, POVRAY 3.0 export & ANSI headers & Mac fixes from Eduard Schwan, cleanup of indentation (4 spaces == tab now), VRML shading fixes, and consolidation and rewrite of READMEs.
+Version 3.13 released November, 1999 - Changed lib_output_color interface:
+    the "ang" code was off by a factor of 2.
+This means that if you call the new lib_output_color with old code you will want to multiply your input "ang" by 2 before passing it down.
+The database generators were also changed to their original, 1987 specular power values, in terms of the half-angle "ang".
+Changed documentation about "Shine" to be clearer in the code ("Shine" is the amount the specular highlight contributes to the surface), and cleaned up code comments.
+Fixed readnff.c (better ks_spec value output) and libpr1.c (ang not set below 1.0 if 0.0 is detected).
+Better VRML specular highlight output.
+Gears background color made blue, to enhance visibility of transparent gears.
+Better command line argument checking.
+Heightfield export improvement (I hope!).

 -end-